robjmills/slacklink/README.md

 At the moment you won't be able to build this extension yourself without my private key.
 However, you can modify all code within the `src` directory and then load this into `chrome://extensions/` using *"Load Unpacked Extension"*.
 If you think you've made some useful feature or security updates then please send through a pull request.

 ## Release History
+- 0.0.2  - Launch popup on click so a comment can also be added to a link
 - 0.0.11 - Show options page if required variables are missing
 - 0.0.10 - Refactored visual feedback [by m10l](https://github.com/m10l)
 - 0.0.9  - Added simple visual feedback for successful posts [by m10l](https://github.com/m10l)